The Last Chronicles of Thomas Covenant

 Despite its lukewarm execution, the battle for Jeremiah's soul is a pivotal moment in the Last Chronicles, and leaves us wondering about the role he has absorbed from Anele as "the Land's last hope".
 We learn that a short stop away from the Shattered Hills, where he builds a cage out of strange bones and is able to completely free his mind and speak.
 Before this, however, a wrathful Infelice appears and gives Linden a tongue-lashing that outdoes her performance in Andelain, and it's fascinating, as always, to hear what passes for Elohim stewardship.
 To be fair, Infelice isn't operating out of sheer self-interest; not only do Jeremiah's cages threaten the Elohim, they can imprison the Creator himself, and this is apparently what the Despiser wants him for.
 Still, it's long reached the point where I don't trust these Earthpower deities at all.
 They're way too self-serving, and always aim for safe or lesser-evil solutions that solve nothing.
 I'd even ally with the Insequent before them, and that's saying something; at least they (through the Ardent) are willing to gamble on risky choices and trust Linden.

-The final act of Against All Things Ending excels in the manner of all Donaldson cliffhangers, and allows the resurrected Covenant to show some usefulness after all, by murdering his ex-wife.
-I couldn't think of a better use for the krill myself; Joan has been damned beyond hope for too long.
+The final act of Against All Things Ending excels in the manner of all Donaldson cliffhangers, and allows the resurrected Covenant to show some teeth after all, by murdering his ex-wife.
+I couldn't think of a better use for the krill; Joan has been damned beyond hope for too long.
 I was deeply unsettled by the tsunami, which he barely evades, and even by keeping his oath to the Ranyhyn: the Humbled grab his arms and hold his body between them while furiously galloping inland.
-It's an entertaining spectacle, but also a bit sickening in the wake of Japan's recent crisis and a film like Hereafter -- tsunamis, I'm convinced, are as evil as Lord Foul.
+It's an entertaining spectacle, but also a bit sickening in the wake of India and Japan's crises -- tsunamis, I'm convinced, are as evil as Lord Foul.
 As for the stars going out, that's strangely reminiscent of the season-five finale of Doctor Who, and while it's doubtful that Moffat and Donaldson were aware of each other's intentions, it's curious that their penultimate apocalypses came out the same year.

 The First Chronicles -- 4